Missouri vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Missouri vs. Illinois Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 22

-Friday's game features the No. 13 Illinois Fighting Illini (8-2) and the Missouri Tigers (7-4) matching up at Enterprise Center (on December 22) at 9:00 PM ET.
-This matchup, according to our computer prediction, will result in a 77-68 win for Illinois.
+Friday's contest at Enterprise Center has the No. 13 Illinois Fighting Illini (8-2) going head to head against the Missouri Tigers (7-4) at 9:00 PM ET on December 22.
+Our computer prediction projects a 77-68 victory for Illinois.

 There is no line set for the game.